Sensitive Choice

 • Do not mow the grass yourself and stay inside when it is being mown.
 If mowing is unavoidable, wear a mask or consider taking a non-drowsy antihistamine if your doctor has suggested this.

-• If you are sensitive to particular weeds or trees that are outside your bedroom window, have them removed
+• If you are sensitive to particular weeds or trees remove them.

 In your home

-• Indoor plants tend to not be the source of pollen, but may cause symptoms because of mould growth or fragrances
+• Indoor plants tend to not be the source of pollen but may trigger symptoms because of mould growth or fragrances.

 Remember, an itchy, runny or blocked nose due to allergies can make your asthma harder to control.
-If that sounds like you, make sure you talk to your doctor or pharmacist.
+Speak with your doctor or pharmacist for assistance with managing your allergies, asthma, or hay fever.

 Similar resources